 Frankfurt to reflect on his hip hop roots through his latest album “Meditations”.

-Apart from his activities as record producer and DJ, he’s also active in the field of sound
+Apart from his activities as a record producer and DJ, he’s also active in the field of sound

 design and preset programming – having already produced sample packs and presets